robertdebock/learn-terraform/ADVANCED/5-best-practices.md

 - Put variables in a [tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files).
 - Set sensitive variables in [environment variables](https://www.terraform.io/docs/commands/environment-variables.html#tf_var_name).
-- Use [Terragrunt](https://terragrunt.gruntwork.io/) for environment differences.
+- Use [Terragrunt](https://terragrunt.gruntwork.io/) for environmental differences.

 ### Dependencies

 - Pin all used providers and modules in `versions.tf`.
+- When writing modules, keep the dependency chain as flat/short as possible.
-- For air-gapped installations, use [terraform-bundle](https://github.com/hashicorp/terraform/tree/master/tools/terraform-bundle).
+- For air-gapped installations, use [terraform-bundle](https://github.com/hashicorp/terraform/tree/master/tools/terraform-bundle) or refer to your local SCM.

 ### State